 Once students enter our campus, they are to remain on campus until the last bell rings or at the time when their school day is completed (e.g. some 12th grade students may not have assigned periods after 5th period).
 Students are not allowed to leave campus for any reason without authorization from their parent/guardian.
-This includes no access to cars and/or the parking lots during the school day.
-Our closed campus policy also includes restricted areas such as the fire lanes (service road) behind both sides of the campus.
+The parking lots, athletic fields and any area outside the brown gates are considered off campus.
+Students are not to access their personal vehicles or vehicles of other students during the school day.
+Our closed campus policy also includes restricted areas such as the fire lanes (service road).
 High school students are restricted to the Cafeteria, the appropriate Quad and/or the Basketball Courts (with permission) during all school lunches.
 Students who leave campus (including going to cars/parking lot) will be subject to disciplinary action,

 All students (in the district) are to be present on the campus in which they are enrolled.
 Only in pre-arranged and pre-approved circumstances would students visit another campus in the school district.
-If approved, the student is required to register as a visitor in the main office of that school, and to display his/her ID/Lanyard around their neck.
-Middle School students are not to be on the High School side of our campus; and conversely High School and walking home - High School students are not to walk across the middle school side.
+If approved, the student is required to register as a visitor in the main office of that school, and to display his/her ID badge on a lanyard around their neck.
+Middle School students are not to be on the High School side of our campus; and conversely High School students are not to be on the Middle School side.
+This includes walking to school and walking home - High School students are not to walk across the middle school campus.